mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             The set of sampled wavelengths and (potentially spectrally varying) importance weights.
 The latter account for the difference between the profile and the actual used sampling density function.
-            In the case of emitters, this will include the emitted radiance.
+            In the case of emitters, the weight will include the emitted radiance.

     .. py:method:: mitsuba.render.Endpoint.set_medium(self, medium)